Last Updated on by Mitch Rezman

 About 30 days after the wing clip we started to define landing areas.

-I’ll always begin with the birdcage because it should be place your bird is most comfortable with in the home.
+I’ll always begin with the birdcage because it should be the place your bird is most comfortable within the home.

 We added a Booda rope perch, in an inverted “U” position on the top of her cage.